What is the Difference Between a Utility Company and an Electricity Provider?

 A growing number of states have legalized electricity and natural gas deregulation, but no state is fully deregulated.
 In some parts of deregulated states, especially rural areas, energy service transmission and billing are still provided by the same company.
 These companies are usually classified as municipally-owned utilities or cooperatives.

-Should You Call Your Utility or Your Provider?
+Should You Call Your Utility Company or Your Energy Provider?

 If you have both a utility and a provider, there can be some confusion about who to call for service.
 The answer depends on the type of service you need.